-16 This option provides an annual benefit which is only 54% of the benefit I would receive 17 under the proposed ECT-2 net metering option.
-The latter was not economically feasible and the 18 bill credit option is out of the question.
+This option provides an annual benefit which is only 54% of the benefit I would receive under the proposed ECT-2 net metering option.
+The latter was not economically feasible and the bill credit option is out of the question.

-19 It seen that APS needs to receive a signal.
+It seem that APS also needs to receive a signal.
 A signal about the solar customer's true costs.
-20 However, APS most likely knows about those costs and is not concerned.
-Concern is not 21 compatible with its interests and apparent agenda on rooftop solar.
-It makes no effort that I could 22 find to take customer costs into account.
+However, APS most likely knows about those costs and does not care because caring is not compatible with its interests and agenda on rooftop solar.
+It makes no effort that I could find to take customer costs into account.

-Further, APS expressed concern over its ability to explain to customers particular rate plan solutions it had considered and abandoned.
+Further, APS expressed concern over its ability to explain to customers particular rate plans it had considered.
 I cannot imagine how it thinks it can satisfactorily explain to a solar customer that after spending thousands of dollars, the customer cannot keep or use the power the customer is generating with his or her own equipment and that the customer will be compensated for the taking at significantly less than it cost the customer to generate the power.